 When serving the pancakes, you can also make them healthier by substituting the sweetener in the syrup.
 Some people add in agave nectar or honey, for example.
 Or you can top the pancakes with plain agave nectar or honey.
 Other pancake syrup substitutes include applesauce, peanut butter, almond butter, butter, or Nutella.

-- Once they bubble towards the middle, flip the pancakes and cook for a minute or so longer.
+Once they bubble toward the middle, flip the pancakes and cook for a minute or so longer.